erda-project/docs/docs/en/2.0/manual/cli/install.md

-# CLI 安装
+# CLI Installation

-CLI 是 Erda 为开发者提供的命令行工具，您可以通过该工具在终端设备上轻松构建 Erda 应用。
+CLI is a command-line tool provided by Erda for developers, which allows you to easily build applications on terminal devices.

-## 下载安装
+## Download and Install

 ### macOS